-Only patients diagnosed with intractable epilepsy are eligible to participate in the MHERP.
-Patients younger than 18 must register with a parent or guardian.
-Patients must apply for a Hemp Extract Registration Card allowing the patient to purchase CBD oil from one of two state-licensed facilities.
-The Division of Community and Public Health Director’s Office oversees the MHERP.
-Patients must also submit a completed Hemp Extract Registration Card neurologist certification form indicating that a state-licensed neurologist diagnosed the individual with intractable epilepsy, and recommends treatment with hemp extract.
+Only patients diagnosed with intractable epilepsy were eligible for MHERP participation in the 2014 Legislature.
+Patients under the age of 18 are required to register with a parent or guardian.
+Patients must apply for a Hemp Extract Registration Card that allows the patient to buy CBD oil from one of two state-licensed establishments.
+The Office of the Director of Community and Public Health Division supervises the MHERP.
+Patients must also submit a completed Hemp Extract Registration Card neurologist certification form stating that an individual with intractable epilepsy has been diagnosed by a state-licensed neurologist and advises hemp extract therapy.

 As of 2019, a fresh list of qualifying circumstances has opened the doors from which a wider variety of patients can be approved for therapy with medical marijuana.